 While using the “Managed Placements” section in Google ads the user can implement AdSkate data (Below is an image of how to access “Placements” to input the necessary data set from AdSkate).
 Using AdSkate the advertiser can get a list of pre-approved contextual relevant list of websites or YouTube channels or videos that would help them launch effective marketing campaigns.
 To give you an example, let’s say you are a fashion label looking to sell your latest t-shirt line to college students.
 Using AdSkate you can identify the necessary list of placements relevant to your audience set.
 This way you are ensuring that you are not spending too much.
 Also, you are not solely relying on Google to help you target your right audience set.

-In our previous write-up, we have covered different uses and ways to implement AdSkate for your day-to-day marketing initiatives.
+In our previous write-up, we covered different uses and ways to implement AdSkate for your day-to-day marketing initiatives.

 If you’re are a fashion brand that is trying to set up Google Ads campaigns is a tedious, time-consuming process.
 You have to manually create and edit each campaign, and then you have to keep track of all the changes you make.